Ravenstine/goertzeljs/README.md

 A pure JavaScript implementation of the Goertzel algorithm.

 The algorithm is used for detecting if specific frequencies are present in a sound(similar to a Discrete Fourier Transform).
-It has been most commonly used to detect DTMF(aka Touch-tone) from phone keypads, but it can also be used for a variety of other projects(instrument tuning, decoding FSK, etc).
+It has been most commonly used to detect DTMF(aka Touch-tone) from phone keypads, but it can also be used for a variety of other projects(instrument tuning, decoding FSK, detecting ultrasound, etc).

 This particular project is all vanilla JavaScript and uses no outside libraries.
 Practical use, however, may require a browser that supports AudioContext and getUserMedia.
 Because of this, the demo will only work on recent versions of Chrome and Firefox since it is processing in real-time.